** March 22nd to May 17th ** 2026 **

 weekly on Zoom

-This year’s Fall Workshop is designed for those with an interest in publishing their work; who are pursuing a creative profession; and/or who are interested in deepening their commitment to their writing practice.
+This year’s Spring Workshop is designed for those with an interest in publishing their work; who are pursuing a creative profession; and/or who are interested in deepening their commitment to their writing practice.

 The class fee is $650, with a sliding scale rate of $325.
 Scholarship spots and trades in kind are also available.
 If you really want to take the class, I don’t want money to be an obstacle.

 Max 8 participants.
-Testimonials and guest teacher bios below.
+Reading list, testimonials and guest teacher bios below.

 m.s.
 RedCherries received an MFA from the Iowa Writers’ Workshop and a JD from Arizona State University College of Law.
 She is a citizen of the Northern Cheyenne Nation and lives in New York City.
 Her debut, mother (Penguin Books) was a finalist for the National Book Award.